Cash Flow Forecasting 101: A Small Business Owner's Guide

 If your total projected revenue is $480,000 and historically January accounts for 5% of annual sales, forecast $24,000 for January, not the $40,000 monthly average.
 That average doesn't exist in any actual month.

 During peak months, your forecast will show surplus cash.
 Resist the urge to spend it all.
 That surplus needs to carry you through the lean months.
-Flag the lean months in your forecast and make sure your running balance stays above your minimum threshold.
+Flag the lean months in your forecast and check that your running balance stays above your minimum threshold.

 When to Worry (and What to Do)